-Bob and Sheila, owner-operators of Paradise Connections, are experienced sailors whose goal is to assist you in finding the best boat for your sailing vacation.
+Bob and Sheila, owner-operators of Paradise Connections Yacht Charters, are experienced sailors whose goal is to assist you in finding the best boat for your charter yacht sailing vacation.

 Bob grew up around boats in Southern California, while Sheila's only boating experience was riding a ferry a couple of times.
 We met, got married and went to France in 1980.
-We lived on a péniche (French barge) for a few years on the Seine river outside of Paris at Le Port-Marly.
+We lived on a péniche (French barge) for a few years on the Seine river outside of Paris.
 This is where we got the boat-building bug.

-After building a few dinghies and a kayak, we decided to tackle a large project — a 26-foot liveaboard sailboat.
-Within six months we were living aboard Loose Moose on the Marne river east of Paris at Joinville-le-Pont.
+After building a few dinghies and a kayak, we decided to tackle a large project – a 26-foot liveaboard sailboat.
+Within six months we were living aboard Loose Moose on the Marne river east of Paris.

 We had a lot of fun on Loose Moose.
 We had a nine-week trip where we travelled the Seine down to Le Havre and sampled the Normandy cuisine and visited the D-Day beaches before heading out into the English Channel working our way north, visiting numerous French ports.
-When we reached St. Valéry-sur-Somme we took down our mast and returned to the picturesque canal system of France.
-We meandered our way east and south until we met up again with the river Seine at Conflans and headed home to Joinville.
-We were one day late, and the last lock of our journey was closed for maintenance.
-We were surprised that they actually closed the lock on schedule as we were hoping to slip through.
-Our marina was just on the other side, but the lock was dry and there was an amazing amount of tires on the lock floor.
-So, it was back to Paris where we stayed at the marina at Bastille which was fun.
+When we reached St. Valï¿½ry-sur-Somme we took down our mast and returned to the picturesque canal system of France.
+We meandered our way east and south until we met up again with the river Seine at Conflans and returned to Paris.

 This memorable journey was just a precursor of things to come...
-After much discussion and planning, we hired Phil Bolger to draw us a set of plans for Loose Moose 2.
+After much discussion and planning, we hired a designer to draw us a set of plans for Loose Moose 2.

 We stayed in a marina on the west side of Paris for a year before deciding it was time to begin our new journey.
 We navigated the French canal system to the Mediterranean.
 We took the Seine east and met up with the Marne stopping a few nights at the boatyard in Meaux and treating a fellow boatbuilder to EuroDisney on Bastille Day.
 We continued east on the Marne and various canals and headed south on the Saone where we spent some time at St. Jean de Losnes.
 Then it was south to Lyons and the river Rhone.
 We took a side canal and stopped for a time along a bank just above Aigues-Mortes.
 We thoroughly enjoyed this isolated spot... taking advantage of the solitude to try to break the "commuter-mode" habits of Paris... learned to relax.
 We rode our bikes two miles to collect water from a spring and accomplished many "boat projects".